alexjamesdesign/gulp-traditional/README.md

 1.  **Change filepaths.**
     Theres a couple of filepaths in the gulpfile and package.json that you'll need to change to reflect your sites proxy.

+1.  **Change production to be Gulp friendly.**
+    Usually involves changing from @prepros to import "./scripts/name.js"

 1.  **Install NPM assets.**